How to Use Twitter as a Wire Jewelry Artist

 Utilize Twitter application tools.

-There are many tools available on the web that can make using your new Twitter account even easier.
+Many web tools make using your Twitter account easier.

 Social networking tools are here to stay and will continue to be the area of new growth on the Internet.